vuesion/docs/en/v4/guide/cli.md

 ...
 ```

-Go to [http://localhost:3000/foo](http://localhost:3000/foo) and you should see a new Page.
+Go to [http://localhost:3000/foo](http://localhost:3000/foo) and you will see the new page.

 ::: tip Does everything work?
 To verify that you didn't break something, run `npm test`.